Shannon-Goddard/hashtag-blockchain-proof-of-concept/README.md

 ## Abstract

 This research presents the first practical implementation of social media platforms functioning as a distributed verification system through structured hashtag protocols.
-We demonstrate that existing social networks can serve as decentralized ledgers for real-world action verification, achieving 85% automated accuracy with 99% reliability when combined with community consensus mechanisms.
+We demonstrate that existing social networks can serve as decentralized ledgers for real-world action verification.
+Preliminary results show ~85% automated accuracy with ~99% reliability when combined with community consensus mechanisms in our experiments (see METHODS.md for methodology and experimental-data for sample results).
 Our proof-of-concept, implemented through the Mission Mischief platform, processed over 1,000 real-world transactions across Instagram, Facebook, and X (formerly Twitter), validating the feasibility of hashtag-based blockchain protocols for identity verification, supply chain tracking, and decentralized governance applications.

 **Keywords**: distributed systems, social verification, hashtag protocols, decentralized identity, blockchain alternatives